Review of Princeton Algorithms II course on Coursera.

 Some graph problems:

-- Path: Is there a path between $s$ and $t$
+- Path: Is there a path between

-- Cycle: Is there a cycle in the graph
+and - Cycle: Is there a cycle in the graph

 - Euler tour: Is there a cycle that uses each edge exactly once